redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 where

-* Conditions represent the latest available observations of Service Binding Request's state
+* Conditions represent the latest available observations of Service Binding's state
 * Secret represents the name of the secret created by the Service Binding Operator

 Conditions have two types `CollectionReady` and `InjectionReady`

 where